lightning/bolts/02-peer-protocol.md

 a large feerate change, instead sets their `funding_output_contribution` to zero, and decline to participate further in the transaction (by not contributing, they may obtain incoming liquidity at no cost).

+### The `tx_abort` Message

+1. type: 74 (`tx_abort`)
+2. data:
+   * [`channel_id`:`channel_id`]
+   * [`u16`:`len`]
+   * [`len*byte`:`data`]

+#### Requirements

+A sending node:
+  - MUST NOT have already transmitted `tx_signatures`
+  - SHOULD forget the current negotiation and reset their state.

+A receiving node:
+  - if they have already sent `tx_signatures` to the peer:
+    - MUST NOT forget the channel until any inputs to the negotiated tx have been spent.
+  - if they have not sent `tx_signatures`:
+    - SHOULD forget the current negotiation and reset their state.
+  - if they have not sent `tx_abort`:
+    - MUST echo back `tx_abort`

+#### Rationale

+A receiving node, if they've already sent their `tx_signatures` has no guarantee that the transaction won't be signed and published by their peer.
+They must remember the transaction and channel (if appropriate) until the transaction is no longer eligible to be spent (i.e. any input has been spent in a different transaction).

+The `tx_abort` message allows for the cancellation of an in progress negotiation, and a return to the initial starting state.
+It is distinct from the `error` message, which triggers a channel close.

+Echoing back `tx_abort` allows the peer to ack that they've seen the abort message, permitting the originating peer to terminate the in-flight process without worrying about stale messages.

 ## Channel Establishment v1